Treating Young Patients With Newly Diagnosed, Low Stage, Lymphocyte Predominant Hodgkin Disease

 |Official Title:||Treatment of Children With Newly-Diagnosed Low Stage Lymphocyte Predominant Hodgkin Disease (LPHD)|

 |Estimated Study Completion Date :||December 31, 2030|

 Experimental: Treatment (surgery, combination chemotherapy, radiotherapy)

-COMBINATION CHEMOTHERAPY: Patients receive doxorubicin hydrochloride IV over 10-30 minutes and cyclophosphamide IV over 1 hour on day 1, vincristine sulfate IV over 1 minute on days 1 and 8, and prednisone PO or IV two or three times daily on days 1-7.
+COMBINATION CHEMOTHERAPY: Patients receive doxorubicin hydrochloride IV over 10-30 minutes and cyclophosphamide IV over 1 hour on day 1, vincristine IV over 1 minute on days 1 and 8, and prednisone PO or IV two or three times daily on days 1-7.
 Treatment repeats every 21 days for 3 courses in the absence of disease progression or unacceptable toxicity.
 Patients who achieve CR after 3 courses of therapy proceed to follow-up.
-Patients who do not achieve a CR proceed to involved-field radiation therapy.
+Patients who do not achieve a CR proceed to involved-field radiotherapy.

 IFRT: Beginning within 3 weeks after completion of combination chemotherapy, patients undergo IFRT once daily, 5 days a week for 2.8 weeks (14 treatments).

 Given IV or PO

 - Failure-free Survival (FFS) [ Time Frame: At 5 years ]The time to a treatment (strategy) failure, where failure includes one of the following occurrences as a first event: disseminated disease (> Stage I/II) progression or recurrence at any time, local disease progression or recurrence anytime during or after treatment with AV-PC +/- IFRT, occurrence of a second malignant neoplasm, death from any cause.

 - Event-free Survival [ Time Frame: At 5 years ]Failure includes one of the following occurrences as a first event: relapse/progression or second malignancy from enrollment.